Mert-Cihangiroglu/Fine-Tuning-Yolov3/README.md

    19- Move these two cfg files (person-frozen.cfg and person.cfg) into " darknet/cfg " .

  ## Create names file <br/>
-   Names of objects to be detected should be written in names file  Make person.names and write person.
+   Names of objects to be detected should be written in names file.
+Create a  person.names and write person inside . (you put whatever you want to detect) .
 Then, move person.names in "darknet/data"